Concentration estimates for functions of finite high-dimensional random arrays: Random arrays arising from combinatorial structures

 A special case of this construction, which is relevant in the ensuing discussion, is obtained by considering a $d$-uniform hypergraph on $V$.
 Specifically, given a $d$-uniform hypergraph $G$~on~$V$, we identify $G$ with a subset $\mathcal{G}$ of $V^d$ via the rule

-and we define $\boldsymbol{X}_G=\langle X^G_s:s\in {\nn\choose d}\rangle$ to be the random array in \eqref{e8.1} which corresponds to the set $\mathcal{G}$.
+and we define $\boldsymbol{X}_G=\langle X^G_s:s\in \binom{\nn}{d}\rangle$ to be the random array in \eqref{e7.1} that corresponds to the set $\mathcal{G}$.
 Note that this definition is canonical, in the sense that various combinatorial parameters of $G$ can be expressed as functions of the finite subarrays of $\boldsymbol{X}_G$.
 For instance, let $n\meg d$ be an integer, and let $F$ be a $d$-uniform hypergraph on $[n]$; then, denoting by $t(F,G)$ the homomorphism density of $F$ in $G$ (see \cite[Chapter~5]{Lov12}), we have

-where $f_F\colon \rr^{{[n]\choose d}}\to\rr$ is defined by setting for every $\boldsymbol{x}=(x_t)_{t\in{[n]\choose d}}\in \rr^{[n]\choose d}$
+where $f_F\colon \rr^{\binom{[n]}{d}}\to\rr$ is defined by setting for every $\boldsymbol{x}=(x_t)_{t\in \binom{[n]}{d}}\in \rr^{\binom{[n]}{d}}$

-and $\boldsymbol{X}_{G,n}$ denotes the subarray of $\boldsymbol{X}_{G}$ determined by $[n]$.
-(See Definition \ref{d1.1}.)
+and $\boldsymbol{X}_{G,n}$ denotes the subarray of $\boldsymbol{X}_{G}$ determined by $[n]$ (see Definition \ref{d1.1}).
 Of course, similar identities are valid for weighted uniform hypergraphs.

-As we shall see shortly in Proposition \ref{p8.2} below, in this general framework the box independence condition of the random array $\boldsymbol{X}_G$ is in fact equivalent to a well-known combinatorial property of $G$, namely its \textit{quasirandomness}.
+As we shall see shortly in Proposition \ref{p7.2} below, in this framework the box independence condition of the random array $\boldsymbol{X}_G$ is in fact equivalent to a well-known combinatorial property of $G$, namely its \textit{quasirandomness}.
+That said, we point out that the connection between quasirandomness and random arrays with a symmetric distribution has been observed in much greater generality in the general theory of limits of combinatorial structures; see, \textit{e.g.}, \cite{Au08,CR20,DJ08,ES12,J11,Lov12,Ra07,To17}.